rjjfox/rjjfox.github.io/_posts/2020-12-28-how-to-read-more.md

 **Being able to give up on books takes the stress away from picking books and means that you don't waste any time reading a book that you're not enjoying or getting anything from.**

 ![From Unsplash by Jilbert Ebrahimi](https://images.unsplash.com/photo-1456315138460-858d1089ddba?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1950&q=80)
+_Enjoy the books you read, Jilbert Ebrahimi on Unsplash_

 ## 4. Keep track of the books you've read or want to read